shahramBarai/Pixelated-EchoMotion/reports/Report.md

 ## 5. Outcomes

-You can find the images and videos of the project in the `media` folder.
+You can find the images and videos of the project in the `report/media` folder.

 ## 6. Personal Learning Goals